 This is very similar to the marquee entree on the Bon Voyage menu, right down to the flavors.
 This is definitely the bang for your buck option, and would likely be ~$10 more expensive than everything else on an a la carte menu.
 While I really enjoyed the hash, this is would be my top recommendation.
 Takes a bit of the sting out of the price!

 Speaking of which, this superlative experience comes at a cost.
-Currently, Breakfast à la Art with Mickey & Friends at Topolino’s Terrace – Flavors of the Riviera costs $41 per adult or $24 per child.
+Currently, Breakfast à la Art with Mickey & Friends at Topolino’s Terrace — Flavors of the Riviera costs $42 per adult or $27 per child.
 Aside from regular Joffrey’s coffee, drinks cost extra.
-Topolino’s Terrace offers a 10% Disney Vacation Club member discount, but currently does not accept Tables in Wonderland for a 20% discount.
+Topolino’s Terrace offers a 10% Disney Vacation Club member discount.

 Overall, Breakfast à la Art with Mickey & Friends at Topolino’s Terrace — Flavors of the Riviera moves to the top of our personal list of the best character meals at Walt Disney World.
 Thanks to the spectacular views, airy atmosphere, and elegant design–plus those chic character costumes–it definitely feels like the most upscale character meal.
 Your personal preferences might skew more towards princess dining or buffets, but if upscale a la carte with Mickey and friends is what you’re after, there’s no beating this.